 During his lifetime, Galen wrote hundreds of treatises on science, medicine, and philosophy.
 He was largely a champion of empiricism, which stresses the use of direct observation as a means of gaining information.
-Writing in his treatise On Medical Experience, Galen (trans.
-1944 by R. Walzer) stated, "I am a man who attends only to what can be perceived by the senses."
+Writing in his treatise On Medical Experience, Galen (ca. 165-175 CE/1944) stated, "I am a man who attends only to what can be perceived by the senses."